 20 June 2018 Word from the Equalitea Party Event – Saturday 30 June 2018

-It’s an unseasonably hot summer”s day for England.
-But this homespun, Equalitea Party, kicked off in the blaring sun at 2.30pm, marquees at the ready.
+It’s an unseasonably hot summer’s day in England but this homespun Equalitea Party kicks off in the blaring sun at 2.30pm with marquees at the ready, despite the blustery wind.

 I joined one of the many Equaliteas events held around the country, 18 June – 22 July, to honour the heroines and heroes of the suffragette and suffragist movements – who fought for equality and Women’s Right to Vote.
-In celebration of the 100th anniversary of the suffragette movement, and the 90th year of the passing of the People Act 1928 which gave women (30 and over – yep there was still work to do but what a ground-breaker), and particular groups of disenfranchised men 21 and over (some men were previously excluded), equal right to vote – along with men of 19 and over in the armed forces.
+Celebrating the 100th anniversary of the suffragette movement, and the 90th year of the passing of the People Act 1928 which gave women 30 and over (yep there was still work to do) and all men 21 and over (some men were previously excluded), equal right to vote – along with men of 19 and over in the armed forces.

-As ever, I made last minute wardrobe decisions and with a suffragette theme beckoning I had to think, fast.
+As ever, it was me and last minute wardrobe decisions and with a suffragette theme beckoning I had to think, fast.
 Apparently, there was more than one colour scheme for the women’s suffrage movement – the more well-known in the UK being purple (denotes the royal blood in the vein of every suffragette), white (purity …of cause I like to think) and green (colour of hope and emblem of spring).
 Whereas in the U.S. a slight adaption turned white to gold.
-A quick trip to John Lewis for ribbon that I tied around my neck on the day and et voila, that shit was sorted.
+A quick trip to John Lewis for ribbon which I tied round my neck on the day and et voila, that shit was sorted.

-[Thanks to Alison O’Melia and Leila Ben-Hassel for pictures.
-Along with Christina and the Croydon North Labour group – who invited me to perform – credit for putting on a lovely and delicious event]
+[Thanks to Alison O’Melia and Leila Ben-Hassel for pictures, along with Christina Brandenburg, and the Croydon North Labour group – who invited me to perform – credit for your effort, and putting on a lovely event.]